Warriors vs. Mavericks prediction, odds, time: 2025 NBA Christmas Day picks from proven model

 SportsLine's model simulated Dallas Mavericks vs. Golden State Warriors 10,000 times and revealed its 2025 NBA Christmas picks

 Western Conference foes meet in the middle matchup of the 2025 NBA Christmas schedule when the Golden State Warriors host the Dallas Mavericks.
 Dallas is 12-19 on the season and enters this matchup 11th in the Western Conference standings.
 Golden State is 15-15 and eighth in the West.
-Kyrie Irving (knee) remains out for an extended period for Dallas, while Klay Thompson (knee) and PJ Washington (foot) are among the Dallas players who are day-to-day heading into this holiday matchup.
+Kyrie Irving (knee) remains out for an extended period for Dallas, while Klay Thompson (probable, knee) and PJ Washington (questionable, foot) are among the Dallas players who are day-to-day heading into this holiday matchup.

-Tipoff from Chase Center is at 5 p.m.
+Tipoff from the Chase Center in San Francisco is at 5 p.m.
 ET.
-Golden State is an 8.5-point favorite in the latest Warriors vs. Mavericks odds, while the over/under is 227.5.
+Golden State is an 8-point favorite in the latest Warriors vs. Mavericks odds, while the over/under is 229.5.
 Before making any Mavericks vs. Warriors picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: